 Haggle for the price of your boat trip, it maybe that the trip price is a set one but it is always worth a try.

 When visiting temples make sure that arms and legs are covered as a mark of respect.
 If you don’t have your own long sleeves and trousers you can usually rent garments for a small fee outside temple buildings.

 A trip to a floating market is another must do water based activity in Bangkok, something I have not done yet but is on a future itinerary.
-Bangkok.com has some good recommendations.
+Hotels.com has some good recommendations.

 Matt put together a short video of our morning on the backwaters, hope it gives you the feel of this very special place…

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.